 • Strathmore 500 Series Softcover Mixed Media Sketchbooks - this is the type of sketchbook I used for both my collaborations with Dana Barbieri.
 I've also used one on my own and loved working in each one.

 The 90 lb mixed media paper stands up to many different materials.
 It even works well with watercolor and is especially nice with gouache.
 Unlike some watercolor paper (which can be too rough), it works well with micron pens.
-These books come in a variety of sizes and the softcover design lays flat (I've found it helpful to use binder clips or clothespins to hold the pages open).
-The 500 series comes with different paper types and also as hardbound books.
-They have 64 pages.
+These books come in a variety of sizes and the softcover design lays flat (I've found it helpful to use binder clips or clothespins to different materials, though I use mine mostly with marker, pen, pencil and for collage.

-- Strathmore Visual Journals these spiral bound books have hard covers and come in a variety of sizes.
-I've used both the 90 lb mixed media version (twice) and one with 140 lb watercolor paper.
-Both are lovely to work in.
-They have 44 pages. - Canson XL Mix Media Sketchbooks when I first saw them in stores I discounted these books as being "cheap".
-I wish I hadn't!
-They have bright blue board covers, spiral binding, 120 microperforated pages and are inexpensive.
-The 98 lb mix media paper holds up well to lots of different materials, though I used mine mostly with marker, pen, pencil and for collage.
 The inexpensive price tag and the fact that these sketchbooks have a lot of pages makes this one of the easiest (least intimidating) sketchbooks to work in.
 Although I never rip pages out of my sketchbooks (I find it helpful to have a record of how far I've come), with this book if you really don't like a page you can easily tear it out.